The CARES Act grant application period has ended.

 organization's overall mission.
 The National Endowment for the Humanities has defined the humanities as including (but not limited to) history, literature, languages, jurisprudence, philosophy, comparative religion, archaeology, ethics, the social sciences when they employ humanistic perspectives, and

 the history, theory, and criticism of the arts.

-Eligible organizations may request up to 10% of their annual operating budget (capped at $10,000) in unrestricted funding to assist with programs, retention of staff, and general operating support during the COVID-19 crisis.
-Organizations may reapply for additional Humanities Nebraska CARES Grant funding 45 days after their previous award.
-This grant does not require a match or cost-share.
+Eligible organizations were able to request up to 10% of their annual operating budget (capped at $10,000) in unrestricted funding to assist with programs, retention of staff, and general operating support during the COVID-19 crisis.
+Organizations were allowed to reapply for additional Humanities Nebraska CARES Grant funding 45 days after their previous award.
+These grant did not require a match or cost-share.